Let's talk about our Yatra

 what is included in the payment?

 The cost includes all accommodations, transportation, and meals during the Yatra (tour).
-It does not include flights and taxis required for you to get to/from Rishikesh (our starting and ending point), and accommodation in Rishikesh prior to the Yatra.
+It does not include flights and taxis required for you to get to/from Rishikesh, and accommodation in Rishikesh prior to the Yatra.
 It does not include any additional personal expenses you may incur such as gifts, additional foods, medicines, etc. There may be a few meals that you will pay for during your 'free' time, but the cost of food is minimal

 what should I bring?